For over 50 years, Girls Scouts has brought girls from all over the

 Learn to lead wilderness canoe trips.
 You must attend

-a minimum of 3 trips to assure adequate training.
+a minimum of 3 trips to ensure adequate training.
 Room and board are

 provided during training.
 To arrange dates contact us.